Studying Law at University – Types of Law Degrees

 Take a look at our University Comparison Page featuring law courses for top universities for law and entry requirements

 Uni by Uni Course Comparison

-Most students studying law complete the LLB.
+Most students studying law at university complete the LLB.
 It’s a qualifying law course in England and Wales.

 Completing it allows you to immediately move onto the next step in your legal studies – the LPC for solicitors or BPTC for barristers – without having to do the GDL law conversion course beforehand.